 These fundamental differences between the common law and civil law cultures surface in practical questions that arise throughout international commercial arbitrations: How detailed should the pleadings be?
-How much "discovery"/disclosure should be required?
+How much "discovery"/disclosure should be required or allowed, if any?
 Should the arbitrators be active investigators and interrogators?
 Will there be an oral hearing?
 If so, will the arbitrators allow witnesses to testify and be cross-examined, and will the arbitrators allow the lawyers to argue?